 Short-term: Develop a business case for the rebuild of the Centre.
+Development of the first homelessness Social Impact Bond in Australia to ensure a truly outcomes based model for homeless people in South Australia.

-Long-term: Secure funding for a rebuild of the Centre including extending the provision of our wide range of quality services for homeless people to access and assist with their pathways out of homelessness.
+Long-term: The continued provision of quality services for homeless people to access housing and assist with their pathways out of homelessness.
+To continue leadership in the sector with Connections Week, the Adelaide Zero Project and Aspire.